Bankruptcy Is Solution In Some IRS Cases

 Third, the tax liability that you are seeking to have discharged must have been assessed for at least 240 days.

 As a local Sarasota Tax Attorney concentrating in IRS Problem Resolution, I can help you decide if Bankruptcy is the right solution to your IRS tax debt problem.
-Please call the Law Office of Mary E King for your free consultation at 941.906.7585 or email Sarasota Tax attorney Mary King Esq. for your free IRS Tax help consultation.
+Please call the Law Office of Mary E. King for a consultation at 941.906.7585 or email Sarasota Tax attorney Mary King Esq. for your free IRS Tax help consultation.